My Favourites from Bleusalt

 Overall I would rate this a 9/10.
 The fit, appearance, and comfort of the Bleusalt Turtleneck are top-notch!
 I subtracted one point because I wish the ends of the sleeves were finished in a more polished way–but this is probably again due to me being petite and the sleeves being long on me.

-Overall, I would rate the 1 or 2 Yard wrap a 10/10.
+Overall, I would rate their Scarf Yard wrap a 10/10.
 This is a super versatile piece and I can see why it’s a bestseller for the brand.

 The Bleusalt Swing Top